pjotrp/bioruby-rdf/doc/r_bioconductor.md

 These IDs can be used with Entrez, and probably Bio2RDF.
 Similarly you can fetch pubmed IDs.

-In the case of Arabidobsis, the gene symbols are availabel in the TAIR files, e.g.
+In the case of Arabidobsis, the gene symbols are available in the TAIR files, e.g.

 ```sh
   grep COBL2 *